 - Press a sharp knife into the thickest part of the chicken’s thigh.
 The chicken is cooked if the juices are clear.
 If there is ANY hint of pink pop the chicken back into the oven and retest after 15 minutes.

-- Once cooked take the Lemon Thyme Roast Chicken out of it’s roasting tin and place on a board or serving platter.
-You can use the leftover juices in the roasting tin to make a lemon and thyme flavoured gravy.
+- As soon as the chicken cooked remove from it’s roasting tin and place on a board or serving platter.
+Use the leftover juices in the tin to make a lemon and thyme flavoured gravy.

 - Cover the chicken loosely with aluminium foil and allow to rest for 20 minutes (or up to an hour).

-Serve the Lemon Thyme Roast Chicken with traditional roast potatoes and seasonal vegetables, or in the summer with hunks of good, homemade fresh bread like this Large White Bloomer, and a crisp green salad.
+Serve the Lemon Thyme Roast Chicken with traditional roast potatoes and seasonal vegetables, or in the summer with hunks of good, homemade fresh bread like this Farmhouse White Loaf and a crisp green salad.

 A delicious twist on a favourite roast, this Lemon Thyme Roast Chicken will awaken your taste buds and leave you wanting more!